aidudezzz/deepbots-tutorials/README.md

 ```

 Moving on, we define the *is_done()* method, which contains the episode termination conditions:
-- Episode terminates if the pole has fallen beyond an angle which can be recovered (+-15 degrees)
+- Episode terminates if the pole has fallen beyond an angle which can be realistically recovered (+-15 degrees)
 - Episode terminates if episode score is over 195
 - Episode terminates if the robot hit the walls by moving into them, which is calculated based on its position on z axis